Refs/node_mysql/README.md

 > entity interity is very simple .
 All it says is that every table needs a primary key when you label something a primary key .
 It's automatically going to be unique and not null .
 Addition to this a primary key should never change  . `Unique` `not null` `never change`

-2. There is acturally teo classifications(类别) of primary keys
+2. There is acturally two classifications(类别) of primary keys

 * surrogate keys(代理鍵)